ICAM Program Management Introduction

 - How can I establish governance to ensure ICAM alignment at the agency level?

 - Who are my key ICAM stakeholders?

 - What best practices support ICAM implementation?

 The content is based on the Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance v2.0

 What Is ICAM Program Management?

 “The interwoven technical architecture of the Federal Government creates complexity in managing access to resources, safeguarding networks, and protecting information…each agency must harmonize its enterprise-wide approach to governance, architecture, and acquisition.” - OMB Memorandum M-19-17

-An agency’s Identity, Credential, and Access Management (ICAM) program requires leadership to manage and oversee the program’s complex requirements, engage and collaborate with stakeholders, and apply proven risk management strategies to support the agency.
+An agency’s ICAM program requires leadership to manage and oversee the program’s complex requirements, engage and collaborate with stakeholders, and apply proven risk management strategies to support the agency.